Endometriosis: the undetected gynaecological condition

 • Late first pregnancy

 Many women with endometriosis suffer from pelvic floor muscle tension.
-Breathing and relaxation exercises can effectively relax the pelvic floor.
+Breathing and relaxation exercises can relax the pelvic floor.
 Targeted pelvic floor training also helps bladder weakness.

 Hormone therapy is not recommended if you are trying to conceive.
 It has a contraceptive effect.
 However, hormone therapy is recommended by specialists in the event of a future desire to conceive.